Non UK resident directors of UK companies - income tax and NIC obligations

 In a fast-paced commercial environment, it can be easy to lose track of some of the many UK obligations relating to non-resident directors.
 But sadly, mistakes can be costly.

 Our specialist Global Employer Services team can work with you to review the position for non-resident directors, resolve any outstanding issues and help you put procedures in place to underpin your compliance processes going forward.
-Through our international network we are also able to provide guidance on the tax and social security of non-resident directorships of overseas businesses.
+Through our international network we can also provide guidance on the tax and social security of non-resident directorships of overseas businesses.